nicohvi/nicohvi.github.io/_posts/2016-02-24-a-simple-javascript-setup.md

 [^1]: Like [gulp](https://gulpjs.com), or [grunt](https://gruntjs.com).
 [^2]: Actually I need to use something called [babelify](https://github.com/babel/babelify) to make browserify and babel play together nicely.
 You also need to include some [presets](https://babeljs.io/docs/plugins/#presets) in babel 6.
+[^3]: Gulp sits at about 5MB by itself, but it requires various [additional libraries](https://github.com/gulpjs/gulp/blob/master/docs/recipes/browserify-transforms.md) to be of use in this context.
-[^3]: Please ignore the fact that the syntax highlighting is a bit wonky, [pygments](https://pygments.org) doesn't support ecmascript 6 that well yet.
+[^4]: Please ignore the fact that the syntax highlighting is a bit wonky, [pygments](https://pygments.org) doesn't support ecmascript 6 that well yet.
-[^4]: A colleague of mine wrote an [interesting blog post](https://open.bekk.no/scaling-frontend-build-steps-by-necessity) about this recently.
+[^5]: A colleague of mine wrote an [interesting blog post](https://open.bekk.no/scaling-frontend-build-steps-by-necessity) about this recently.